-Unlawful police detention is when law enforcement, without legal justification, restricts a person’s freedom to leave.
+Unlawful police detention is when law enforcement, without legal justification, restricts your freedom to leave.
 Doing so constitutes a civil rights violation based on the Fourth Amendment.
 That amendment to the U.S. Constitution prohibits officers from conducting unreasonable searches or seizures.

-A police detention is a seizure of the person.
-If it is unreasonable, it violates the seized person’s Fourth Amendment rights.
+A police detention is a seizure of your person.
+If it is unreasonable, it violates your Fourth Amendment rights.
 If it violates the Fourth Amendment, it is unlawful.

 In this article, our police misconduct attorneys explain:

 - 1. What constitutes a police “detention”?